 - Once your curb is installed, please make sure you or anyone else (kids, pets, etc) do not go out around the curb.
 It’s still wet and can be ruined if stepped on, something drops on it, dog walks across it.
 We will be doing a final walk through before we leave, and will not be responsible for any damages after we leave.
 FIRST 24 HOURS ARE CRITICAL.

 - DO NOT mow or trim around your curb for AT LEAST 3-4 days.
 If you could wait a week, even better.

 - DO NOT have sprinkler systems running after install for AT LEAST 3-4 days.
 Again, if you can wait a week even better.

 - Please remember that your curb takes time to cure and the colors will change over time.
 When we leave, the curb will be much darker than it will be in 2 weeks.
 Concrete takes about 28 days to fully cure, but you should start to see final colors around 2 weeks time.

 Our warranty on curbing is a 1 year workmanship warranty.
-However, because this type of concrete cures so fast any issues you will have will commonly occur in the first 24 hours.
-Cracks that are over 1/4″ wide on level ground are an issue with operator error, these cracks will be covered under warranty and will be fixed.
+However, because this type of concrete cures quickly, any issues you will have will commonly occur in the first 24 hours.
+Cracks that are over 1/4″ wide on level ground are an issue with operator error.
+These cracks will be covered under warranty and will be fixed.
 If it occurs, we will pop the curb on both ends at control joints and replace section.
 Cracks in all other situations are not.